-In the CP Program, fees are paid annually in advance, or if paid quarterly, within 30 days of each quarterend in arrears.
+In the CP Program, fees are paid annually in advance, or if paid quarterly or monthly, within 30 days of each quarter-end or month-end in arrears.
 In the EIMP Program, fees are billed quarterly in arrears.
 Please see Item 5D (Prepayment of Advisory Fees) below for more information.